 The Dybbuk Box (also called Dibbuk Box) is perhaps one of the creepiest haunted objects ever sold on eBay.
 Buying and selling objects with a haunted reputation has become a cottage industry on eBay.
 Many such items have a dubious history centered on urban legend rather than real evidence.
-The Dibbuk Box, however, is another story altogether.
+The Dybbuk Box, however, is another story altogether.
 It's true haunted history is so terrifying it became the subject of a movie, The Possession.

 The Story of the Dybbuk Box